boeckmann/asm6502/README.md

 	CLC ; clear carry
 	ROR ; rotate accumulator right

-### Immediate addressing
+### Immediate Addressing
-The byte sized argument is encoded in the byte following the opcode.
+The byte-sized argument is encoded in the byte following the opcode.
 The argument for the assembler instruction is prefixed by # to indicate an immediate value.

-	LDA #42 ; load value 42 into accumulator
+	LDA #42 ; load value 42 into the accumulator

 ### Relative addressing
-Relative addressing is only used by branching instructions.
+Relative addressing is only used by branch instructions.
 The branch offset in the range of -128 to 127 is encoded by the byte following the opcode.
 The assembler interprets the argument, which may be any numeric expression, relative to the current program counter.

 	loop: BNE loop

-### Absolute addressing
+### Absolute Addressing
-A word sized address is encoded following the opcode byte.
-The assembler interpretes any word sized expression following an instruction mnemonic as an absolute address.
+A word-sized address is encoded following the opcode byte.
+The assembler interprets any word-sized expression following an instruction mnemonic as an absolute address.

-	LDA $4711 ; load contents of address $4711 into accumulator
+	LDA $4711 ; load contents of address $4711 into the accumulator

 ### Zeropage addressing
-A byte sized address is encoded following the opcode byte.
-The assembler interpretes any byte sized expression following an instruction mnemonic as a zeropage address.
+A byte-sized address is encoded following the opcode byte.
+The assembler interprets any byte-sized expression following an instruction mnemonic as a zero page address.

-	LDA $47   ; load contents of address $47 into accumulator LDA >$4711  ; load contents of address $47 into accumulator
+	LDA $47   ; load contents of address $47 into the accumulator LDA >$4711  ; load contents of address $47 into the accumulator

 ### Absolute X and absolute X addressing
 The address is encoded in the word following the opcode and displaced by the